marblejs/docs/advanced/context.md

 In order to instantiate our registered dependency as soon as possible, you have to run it inside `bindTo` function.
 It means that the registered dependency will try to resolve its dependencies during the binding, using previously registered context.

 {% hint style="warning" %}
-Note that in order to run registered dependency eagerly you have the provide proper context by registering dependent component before the eager dependency.
+Note that in order to run registered dependency eagerly you have to provide proper context by registering dependent component before the eager dependency.
 {% endhint %}

 ```typescript